mziz/RTTL_arduino/README.md

     Serial.println("ERROR PARSING SONG!");
     while(true);
 }
-// note_frequencies and note_durations now contains the frequencies and durations for the song, in sequence
+// note_frequencies and note_durations now contain the frequencies and durations for the song, in sequence
 ```